- August 30, 2021

 - Posted by: CoachShane

-Why are we looking at Forex reversal candlestick patterns and not continuation patterns in this guide?
+Why are we looking at reversal candlestick patterns and not continuation patterns in this guide?

 Steve Nison stated that reversal candlesticks patterns are more meaningful because they will allow a trader to:

-- Exit a position before the trend reverses taking back profits
+- Exit a position with a reversal signal before the trend reverses too far taking back profits

 While nothing will predict with 100% certainty, some reversal candlestick patterns perform better than others.
-You will be surprised that this guide will not cover popular candlesticks such as:
+You will be surprised that this guide will not cover popular and basic candlestick patterns such as:

-For traders looking for the best Forex trading indicator, you are looking at it – price movement.
+For traders looking for the best trading indicator, you are looking at it – technical analysis using price movement.

 Reversal Candlestick Directional Types

-Having a trend in place is where you will find reversal useful especially in Forex trading.
+Having a bullish trend or bearish trend in place is where you will find reversal useful.
 Reversal candles can form in several areas: